2010–2017 Toronto serial homicides: Legal proceedings

 Several media outlets had applied for the release of the psychiatric and presentencing reports from McArthur's 2003 assault conviction.
 James Miglin, an attorney for McArthur, argued that this could risk his fair trial rights, but Justice Leslie Chaplin felt the reports were generally positive toward McArthur and released them on June 27, 2018.
 Chaplin also allowed the media to view, but not publish, photographs of the victim's injuries and the weapon used, citing fair trial rights and the victim's privacy.

 In court on October 5, 2018, Cantlon said that "negotiations and discussions are ongoing".
 Represented by James Miglin, McArthur appeared in court in person on October 22, and waived his right to a preliminary hearing, not contesting whether the evidence was sufficient for the charges to be committed to trial.
 McArthur was ordered to be tried for eight counts of first-degree murder.
 On November 5, he first appeared at the Superior Court of Justice before Justice John McMahon, who noted a 2016 Supreme Court of Canada ruling, by which the trial should conclude before August 2020.
 Following a judicial pretrial on November 30, McArthur appeared in court and was told that his trial would begin on January 6, 2020, and was likely to last three to four months.

 On January 28, 2019, TPS announced an anticipated "significant development" in McArthur's case the following day.
 People queued outside the courthouse from 6 am, following a major snowstorm, and the hearing was moved to the largest available courtroom.
 On January 29, before Justice John McMahon, McArthur pleaded guilty to each of the eight first-degree murder charges that he was facing, ending the possibility of any trial.

 Reading from an agreed statement of fact, Cantlon divulged details of the killings, which took place in Toronto between 2010 and 2017.
 Each murder was either premeditated or involved other crimes which qualified them as first-degree: six were "sexual in nature" and five included confinement.
 McArthur kept trophies from his victims including jewellery and a notebook.
 DNA from four of the victims had been found in McArthur's van.
 Cantlon then outlined McArthur's "post-offence rituals".
 McArthur had hundreds of post-mortem digital photographs of his victims, which were recovered forensically after he tried to delete them.
-He took staged post-mortem photographs, typically with ropes around their necks or with them nude in a fur coat or hat; some photographs had them with their heads and beards shaved, with McArthur having kept their hair in Ziploc bags in a shed at Mount Pleasant Cemetery.
+He took staged post-mortem photographs, typically with ropes around their necks or with them nude in a fur coat or hat; some photographs had them with their heads and beards shaved, with McArthur having kept their hair in Ziploc bags in a shed near Mount Pleasant Cemetery.